opentargets-archive/rest_api/app/static/docs/api_tutorials.md

 an ordered list of common genes.

-### Retrieve all targets involved in a particular disease
+### Retrieve all targets involved in a particular disease category

-To obtain association scores on all targets involved in nervous system disease, we query the API with the EFO ontology term for nervous system disease (EFO_0000618).
+To obtain association scores on all targets involved in a therapeutic area (eg. nervous system disease), we query the API `/public/association/filter` method with the EFO ontology term (EFO_0000618 in this case).
 Because the resulting list is longer than the maximum 1000 terms allowed, one can use the `from` parameter to paginate a series of requests.
 Again using [httpie](http://httpie.org) and [jq](http://www.jq.org) this becomes: